turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 # Running OAI with O-RAN AAL

 In general, to offload of the channel coding to the LDPC accelerator, we use use the `--loader.ldpc.shlibversion _aal` option.
+Reminder, if you are using the Xilinx T2 card, make sure to set `--nrLDPC_coding_aal.is_t2 1`.

 ## 5G PHY simulators